Mongolic peoples: Culture

 The Culture of Mongolia has been heavily influenced by the Mongol nomadic way of life and shows similarities to other East Asian and Central Asian cultures.
 The various Mongolic ethnic groups share a highly similar culture and traditions, but have specific differences in clothing styles and cuisine.
 Although Mongolian traditional clothing (deel) has changed little since the days of the empire, there have been some changes in styles which distinguish modern Mongolian dress from historic costume.
 Each tribe or clan has its own deel design distinguished by cut, color, and trimming.
 Mongolian cuisine is primarily based on meat and dairy, with some regional variations.
 The most important public festivals are the Naadam.
 A Naadam involves horse racing, wrestling, and archery competitions.
 For families, the most important festival is Tsagaan Sar (Lunar New Year), which is roughly equivalent to the Chinese New Year and usually falls into January or February.
 Mongolia has a very old musical tradition.
 Key traditional elements are throat-singing, the Morin Khuur (horse head fiddle) and other string instruments, and several types of songs.
 Mongolian melodies are typically characterized by pentatonic harmonies and long end notes.

 Origin

 The ethnogenesis of Mongolic peoples is largely linked with the expansion of Ancient Northeast Asians.
 They subsequently came into contact with other groups, notably Sinitic peoples to their South and Western Steppe Herders to their far West.
 The Mongolians pastoralist lifestyle, may in part be derived from the Western Steppe Herders, but without much geneflow between these two groups, suggesting cultural transmission.
+Juha Janhunen argues that Mongolic languages originated in Western Manchuria, and split early on from the Para-Mongolic languages such as Khitan and Tabgach when Mongolic speakers (likely the Shiwei recorded in historical annals) spread from their original homeland in the West Liao River basin to Northwestern Manchuria, near the historically-attested Mongol homeland.
+Furthermore, Altaic peoples including Mongolic speakers were found to have primary Ancient Northeast Asian (ANA) Neolithic ancestry from the Amur region, supporting a theory of their origins from the Amur and surrounding regions.